input-output-hk/awesome-marlowe/README.md

 - [Marlowe Runner Demo](https://www.youtube.com/watch?v=B5XcH0j7Y7w&ab_channel=InputOutput) - In this video, Nick Stanford, Developer Relations Manager for Smart Contracts, will show you how to deploy and execute contracts created in Marlowe Playground, using Marlowe Runner, beta version.
 Marlowe Runner is a developer tool with a friendly user interface for deploying and executing smart contract on Cardano, straight from a browser.

+- [Marlowe Typescript SDK](https://youtu.be/0Qa1CsZUGnw?si=0TG8oL1WNFZzd25K) -- This video does a simple demonstration for the beta version of the TS-SDK.
+It includes the wallet package, connecting to runtime and creating and executing a Smart Contract inside a standard React app.

 ## Contributing

 Anything to contribute?
 [Make a pull request](https://github.com/input-output-hk/awesome-marlowe/pulls) and add to this list :heart:!